dan-cristian/haiot/README.md

 IO input capability for beaglebone, detects contact states, used as a basis for alarm system

 <h3>graph_plotly</h3>
-Automatically creates graphics online using free plot.ly service.
+<deprecated>Automatically creates graphics online using free plot.ly service.
 Check some samples <a  href="https://plot.ly/~dancri77">here</a>.

 <h3>relay</h3>